Your automation is probably working. Your exceptions aren’t.

 Every operations team that deploys automation software eventually describes the same pattern: the software handles the standard cases, the team handles everything else.
 At many companies, “everything else” is a minority of total transaction volume but still eats a disproportionate share of skilled team time.

-This is not necessarily a software failure.
-It is often a scoping problem.
-Off-the-shelf automation is designed for the median workflow.
-Your exceptions, the non-standard invoice format, the vendor with a lapsed certification, the scheduling conflict that hits three constraints simultaneously, are not median.
-They are specific to your processes, your supplier base, and your organizational rules.
+That is not necessarily a software failure.
+It is usually a scoping failure.
+Off-the-shelf automation is built for the median workflow.
+Your exceptions, the non-standard invoice, the vendor with a lapsed certification, the scheduling conflict that hits three constraints at once, are specific to your process, your systems, and your risk tolerance.

 Want to automate this for your business?
 Let's talk →